Simiine/CI-Project-2/README.md

 ![high scores page](assets/images/high-scores-page.png)

 # Testing
-To ensure cross-compatability, I tested the website across numerous devices and web browsers.
-The site was tested across different iPhones, a samsung galaxy fold, an iPad, a Mac laptop, and a hp laptop.
+To ensure cross-compatibility, I tested the website across numerous devices and web browsers.
+The site was tested across different iPhones, a Samsung galaxy fold, an iPad, a Mac laptop, and a hp laptop.
 The site was also tested across google Chrome, Safari and Edge.
-For responsiveness I used the developer tool for screen adjustments, so I could see how the site would look on different screen sizes as I made the required adjustments for it to be completely responsive.
+For responsiveness, I used the developer tool for screen adjustments, so I could see how the site would look on different screen sizes as I made the required adjustments for it to be completely responsive.

 ## Testing Method